 - RITZER, George.
 Sociological theory.
 8th ed.
 Boston: McGraw-Hill, 2012.
 1 sv.
 ISBN 9780071315371. info

 - ARCHER, Margaret Scotford.
 Being human : the problem of agency.
 New York: Cambridge University Press, 2000. x, 323.
 ISBN 0521795648. info

 - BAUMAN, Zygmunt.
 Liquid modernity.
 1st pub.
 Cambridge: Polity Press, 2000. vi, 228.
 ISBN 0745624103. info

 - BECK, Ulrich.
 Risk society : towards a new modernity.
 Translated by Mark Ritter.
 1st ed.
 London: Sage Publications, Inc., 1998.
 260 s.
 ISBN 0-8039-8346-8. info

 - Teaching methods

-- This course will consist of weekly meetings and will focus on presentations and discussion.
+- This course will consist of weekly meetings with a doctoral teaching assistant and will focus on presentations and discussion.

 - Assessment methods

 - The semester grade will be based on students' attendance, participation in discussion, classroom presentations, and weekly essays.